The Easy Way to Buy a Car from a Private Seller

-When you buy a used car from a dealer, you can’t help feeling like he has the upper hand.
-Auto dealers know their business, and you can bet they’re going to make a profit.
+Buying a car from a private seller is nothing like buying from a dealer; You can’t help feeling like the dealership has the upper hand.
+They know their business, and you can bet they’re going to make a profit.
 It’s tempting, therefore, to buy a car from a private seller instead — no overhead, no taxes, no hassle.
 But is it safe?
-Here are some tips to help you successfully buy a used car from a private seller.
+Here are some tips to help you successfully purchase a used car from a private party.

-The more time you spend looking, the better your sense of the market value of a particular make and model of vehicle.
-First, read our Car Buying Guide to learn what sort of things you need to keep an eye out for.
+The more time you spend looking, the better your sense of the market value will be for that make and model of vehicle.
+This article will teach what sort of things you need to keep an eye out for.
 Once you’re ready, hit the market.

 Craigslist is a common place for private sellers to advertise used cars, but it’s by no means the only place to find your dream ride.
 Sites such as AutoTrader.com feature online tools to search and compare vehicle listings from both dealers and individual sellers. eBay Motors offers Vehicle Purchase Protection, which gives buyers up to $50,000 of protection against certain types of fraud.